-NOTE This attribute is the logical inverse of the migratable attribute in 1.2.
+NOTE 1 This attribute is the logical inverse of the migratable attribute in 1.2.
 That is, when this attribute is CLEAR, it is the equivalent to a 1.2 object with migratable SET.

-Creation If fixedTPM is SET in the object's parent, then fixedTPM and fixedParent shall both be set to the same value in template.
+Creation If fixedTPM is SET in the object's parent, then fixedTPM shall equal fixedParent in template.
 If fixedTPM is CLEAR in the parent, this attribute shall also be CLEAR in template.

-NOTE For a Primary Object, the parent is considered to have fixedTPM SET.
+NOTE 2 For a Primary Object, the parent is considered to have fixedTPM SET.